fjod/Reinforced-wiki/Testing/Test-Data.md

 Trace does that when you do [[tracing]].
 That is why it is bad idea to call `BeginTrace`/`EndTrace` in production code.

-After callind `EndTrace`, `Trace` instances embraces copies (deep clones) of all the results of the [[queries]] made through Tecture infrastructure.
+After calling `EndTrace`, `Trace` instances embraces copies (deep clones) of all the results of the [[queries]] made through Tecture infrastructure.
 This circumstance allows us to persist query results and reproduce them without external infrastructure.
 The most efficient way to store query results is...
 C# code.
 It allows to maintain compile-time checks of the test data and brings unit testing experience on the new level.

 # How to serialize test data into C# code